tbhaxor/ProxyForge/README.md

 - **Detailed Logging:** Comprehensive logging for monitoring and troubleshooting.
 - **Open Source:** Proxy Forge is open-source, allowing for community contributions and customization.

+## Motivation

+I had to find a solution for one of my clients where certain eCommerce websites were supposed to be scraping but only allowed IP addresses from the UK region.
+I purchased a VPC from a cloud provider in the UK, but I later discovered that the target website implements IP throttling, which temporarily disables it.
+As a result, I built this solution manually (no Terraform scripts) and without load balancers.

+Since the project is finished, I've been learning Terraform and automating its setup, which takes less than 5 minutes to complete.

 ## Why DigitalOcean?

 There are many reasons why you might choose to use DigitalOcean over other cloud providers.
 Some of the key benefits include: